codecks-io/templates/README.md

 ## Validation Rules

 1. **Tag References**: All tags used in cards or journey steps must be defined in the template's `tags` array
-2. **Deck References**: All `targetDeck` values in journey steps must reference existing deck names within the template
+2. **Deck References**: Non-null `targetDeck` values in journey steps must reference existing deck names within the template
 3. **Required Fields**: All required fields must be present
 4. **No Extra Properties**: Templates cannot include properties not defined in the schema
+5. **SubCard References**: All `subCards` identifiers must reference existing card `id` values within the same deck

 ## Simple Template Example